 The proper measurement of noise therefore requires the use of a specified method, with defined measurement bandwidth and weighting curve, and rectifier dynamics, and two main methods defined by standards are currently in common use: A-weighing, and ITU-R 468, formerly known as CCIR weighting.

-A-weighting uses a weighting curve based on equal loudness contours that describe our hearing sensitivity to pure tones, but it turns out that the assumption that such contours would be valid for noise components was wrong.
+A-weighting uses a weighting curve based on ‘equal loudness contours’ that describe our hearing sensitivity to pure tones, but it turned out that the assumption that such contours would be valid for noise components was wrong.
 While the A-weighting curve peaks by about 2dB around 2kHz, it turns out that our sensitivity to noise peaks by some 12dB at 6kHz.
-Another weakness of A-weighting is that it is usually combined with an rms (root mean square) rectifier, which measures mean power, with no attempt made to account for proper hearing dynamics.
+Another problem with using A-weighting to measure electrical noise is that it is usually combined with an RMS (root mean square) rectifier, which measures mean power, which does not account for human hearing dynamics sufficiently.

 ITU-R 468 weighting

 When measurements started to be used in reviews of consumer equipment in the late 1960’s it became apparent that they did not always correlate with what was heard.
 In particular, the introduction of Dolby B noise-reduction on cassette recorders was found to make them sound a full 10dB less noisy, yet they did not measure 10d better.
 Various new methods were then devised, including one which used a harsher weighting filter and a quasi-peak rectifier, defined as part of the German DIN45 500 ‘Hi Fi’ standard.
 This standard, no longer in use, attempted to lay down minimum performance requirements in all areas for ‘High Fidelity’ reproduction.